TypeStrong/atom-typescript/docs/faq.md

 You probably deleted them or added them or moved them around.
-The TypeScript compiler is decent about keeping track of moving files, but sometimes things can go out of sync and in that case it's best to simply reset the editor using `Window: Reload` command.
+The TypeScript compiler is decent about keeping track of moving files, but sometimes things can go out of sync.

+In that case, you can forcibly restart running TsServer instances with `typescript:restart-all-servers` command.

+If that doesn't help, resetting the editor using `Window: Reload` command should work.

 ## Failed to Update